 Defining Sigma (σ) and Pi (π) Bonds

 Sigma (σ) bonds are the strongest type of covalent bond because they involve the direct, head-on overlap of atomic orbitals.
 This overlap concentrates electron density along the internuclear axis, leading to strong attraction between the positively charged nuclei and the negatively charged electrons.
-Sigma bonds are symmetrical around the bond axis, meaning that rotating the bond by any angle leaves it unchanged.
+That said, sigma bonds are symmetrical around the bond axis, meaning that rotating the bond by any angle leaves it unchanged.
 They are found in all single bonds and are the foundation of double and triple bonds.

 Electronic Structure and Hybridization